gamerino/NBSplice-A-novel-method-for-differential-splicing-analysis-based-on-isoforms-expression-/README.md

 # NBSplice: A novel method for differential splicing analysis based on isoforms expression.
 Code for generation of simulated RNA-seq datasets, NBSplice evaluation and comparison with commonly-used R packages for differential splicing detection.

 Merino, G.A. & Fernández, E.A.
 (2018).
-NBSplice: A novel method for differential splic-ing analysis based on isoforms expression.
+NBSplice: A novel method for differential splicing analysis based on isoforms expression.

 The aim of our work was to develop an R package able to predict isoform relative expression and its change to infer differential gene alternative splicing.
 Our study presented the evaluation of the developed tool, based on simulated RNA-seq dataset generated from a real experiment.